Oldest Person to Climb Mt. Kilimanjaro

 World Speed Record for Skiing in a Straitjacket

 This past April, Breckenridge resident Jay DeBaggis clocked 64 mph while skiing with a straitjacket restricting his arm movement.
 Having unknowingly trained for the attempt by skiing without poles for nearly a decade, DeBaggis invented the stunt as a fundraiser for the Summit County Mountain Mentors program (similar to Big Brothers Big Sisters).

 Climbing the Highest Point in Each State in Record Time

-From the summit of Denali in Alaska (a towering 20,310 feet) to the top of Britton Hill in Florida (a measly 345 feet), Colorado College student Maddie Miller trekked to the highest point in every state in a record 41 days, 16 hours, and 10 minutes (including travel time between states) in the summer of 2016.
+From the summit of Denali in Alaska (a towering 20,310 feet) to the top of Britton Hill in Florida (a measly 345 feet), Colorado College student Maddie Miller trekked to the highest point in every state in a record 41 days, 16 hours, and 10 minutes (including travel time between states) in the summer of 2016 (Editor’s note: This record has since been broken).
 Bonus: She also became the first woman to complete the challenge in fewer than 50 days.

 Colorado Trail Mountain Bike Record